-What are the benefits of using a debit card with low foreign transaction fees?
+What are the benefits of using a debit card with no foreign transaction fees?

-Here are some of the benefits you can expect from using a debit card with low foreign transaction fees while overseas:
+Here are some of the benefits you can expect from using a debit card with low foreign transaction fees:

-- Save money on international transaction fees.
+- Save money on international purchases made online.
 Debit card international transaction fees typically vary between two to three percent of the transaction value.
 If you often buy things from overseas online, a debit card that charges no foreign transaction fees could lead to significant savings.

 - Global and easy.
 If you have a Mastercard or Visa debit card you can look forward to using your card in over 200 countries and territories across the world, at ATMs and EFTPOS terminals alike.
 You can also use your card for online transactions on international websites, from within Australia and when you’re travelling.

 - No overspending and no interest accruing.
 Unlike a credit card, a debit card only allows you to access the cash in your transaction account.
 This can help keep your spending in check, as you're only spending what you actually have available in your account.

 - Keeping it simple.
 A debit card gives you a simple way to access your own money, no matter where you go.
-You don’t have to worry about loading foreign currency on to your card, you don’t have to exchange cheques for cash, and you don’t have to worry about currency conversion.
+You don’t have to worry about loading foreign currency on to your card, you don’t have to exchange cheques for cash, and you don’t have to worry about applying for a credit card.

-What fees are usually involved when using a debit card with low foreign transaction fees?
+What fees are normally involved when using a debit card for international purchases?

 While using your debit card when overseas gives you quick and easy access to money, it pays to find out just how much you’ll end up paying in other fees and costs: